mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 03 June 2025

-- The average temperature today is 17.34˚C,
+- The average temperature today is 16.57˚C,
-- With highs of 18.62˚C and lows of 16.64˚C,
+- With highs of 17.51˚C and lows of 15.94˚C,
-- It may feel like 16.46˚C with scattered clouds
+- It may feel like 15.67˚C with few clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 51%
+- The pressure is 1004hPa and humidity is 53%
 - The sun will rise at 03:53 and set at 20:19

 <!-- weather_marker ends -->